top of page

 The Ultimate Visitor's Guide to Harlem: the Best Things to See and Do, Plus Where to Eat Nearby

-The holidays are here—as is a whole new wave of visitors eager to explore Harlem.
+Fall is here, welcoming a fresh wave of visitors ready to explore Harlem.

 If you're one of them—or happen to be hosting friends and family in the area soon—here's a top-10 list of things to see and do in the neighborhood.